mashcom/originality-integration-fiverr/README.md

 10. Enter a name for your OAuth 2.0 client ID (e.g., "Google Classroom API Credentials").

 11. Under "Authorized JavaScript origins," enter the URL where your application will be hosted.
-If you're developing locally, you can enter "http://127.0.0.1:8000".
+If you're developing locally, you can enter "{APPLICATION URL}".

 12. Under "Authorized redirect URIs," enter the redirect URL where users will be sent after granting access.
 This will typically be the URL of your application's authentication page.
-For example, you can use "http://127.0.0.1:8000/auth/google/callback".
+For example, you can use "{APPLICATION URL}/auth/google/callback".

 13. Click the "Create" button to create the OAuth client ID.